beautiful-atoms/beautiful-atoms-docs/docs/source/python/molecular_surface.rst

-.. module:: batoms.ms.mssetting
+.. module:: batoms.plugins.molecular_surface

 =============================
-The MSsetting object
+The MolecularSurface object
 =============================

-The :class:`MSsetting` object is used to store and set all parameters related with molecular surface.
+The :class:`MolecularSurface` object is used draw molecular surface for :class:`Batoms`.
+It has a ``settings`` attribute (:class:`MolecularSurfaceSettings` object), which store and set all parameters related with molecular surface.
 Here the molecular surface includes:

     - Solvent accessible surface (SAS)
     - van der Waals surface, a special case of SAS with probe radius equal to 0)